bonomali/doc-tier2-sponsors/README.md

-University of Notre Dame | Tier 2 (A rating) Tier 2 General University of the Arts London Students' Union | Tier 2 (A rating) Tier 2 General University of the Arts | Tier 2 (A rating) Tier 2 General University of Ulster Coleraine | Londonderry | Tier 2 (A rating) Tier 2 General University of Westminster Students' Union | Tier 2 (A rating) Tier 2 General University of Westminster | Tier 2 (A rating) Tier 2 General Unlockd Media Operations Ltd | Tier 2 (A rating) Tier 2 General
+University of Notre Dame | Tier 2 (A rating) Tier 2 General University of the Arts London Students' Union | Tier 2 (A rating) Tier 2 General University of the Arts | Tier 2 (A rating) Tier 2 General University of Ulster Coleraine | Tier 2 (A rating) Tier 2 General University of Westminster Students' Union | Tier 2 (A rating) Tier 2 General University of Westminster | Tier 2 (A rating) Tier 2 General Unlockd Media Operations Ltd | Tier 2 (A rating) Tier 2 General